KonstantinosAdamis/KonstantinosAdamis/README.md

 ## Hi there 👋

-I'm an Electrical and Computer Engineer currently learning Digital Signal Processing and Scala from !
+I'm an Electrical and Computer Engineer currently learning Digital Signal Processing and Scala!